Range & Battery Life

 Multi-Person Medical Monitoring

-Most services charge additional fees for this add-on service, but the best services on our lineup include check-in service at no additional cost to you.
+With a check-in service, the medical alert service calls your home periodically to check on you and to ensure your medical alert system works properly.
+Most companies charge additional fees for this service, but the best ones we reviewed include check-in service at no additional cost to you.

 In addition to being away from your base station, there are times when you may not be wearing your device.
 For example, you may like to remove it when you go to sleep or when you take a shower.